sixeyed/docker4.net/lessons/section-02/02-06-platform-integration.md

 docker logs api
 ```

-> The Debug-level logs aren't written any more.
+> The Debug-level logs aren't written any more

 ## .NET Framework apps are harder

 The web app uses the standard XML configuration model.
-You can use [configuration builders]() to override app settings from environment variables, but that doesn't work for custom config sections.
+You can use [configuration builders](https://docs.microsoft.com/en-us/aspnet/config-builder) to override app settings from environment variables, but that doesn't work for custom config sections.

-The [Web.config]() file in the web image references the [log4net.config]() file which sets up the logging details.
+The [Web.config](../../src/SignUp.Web/Web.config) file in the web image references the [log4net.config](../../src/SignUp.Web/log4net.config) file which sets up the logging details.

 _Find the logs in the web container:_